model-bakers/model_bakery/docs/source/how_bakery_behaves.rst

 -------------

 Model Bakery allows you to define generators methods for your custom fields or overrides its default generators.
-This can be achieved by specifing the field and generator function for the ``generators.add`` function.
+This can be achieved by specifying the field and generator function for the ``generators.add`` function.
 Both can be the real python objects imported in settings or just specified as import path string.

 Examples: